kushtrimh/zana/CONTRIBUTING.md

 ]
 ```

-In case there are errors in the response, they will be returned in the following format.
+In case there are errors in the response, they will be returned in the following format:

 ```json
 [